Crocus City

 Crocus City is an exhibition and business complex located in Krasnogorsk with concert halls, hotels, and restaurants.

 Development

 Developed by Aras Agalarov's Crocus International, the site is located near the Moscow Oblast Administrative HQ, just outside Moscow's MKAD ring road.

 Complex

 Crocus City Mall

 Crocus City Mall is a shopping mall located in Crocus City.
 Built of natural stone in a mixture between neo-classical and oriental architectural styles, the two-storey building opened in 2002.

 Crocus City Hall

 2024 terrorist attack

-On March 22, 2024, the concert hall and its surrounding facilities were subjected to a coordinated terrorist attack by ISIS-K, where 143 people were killed and over 551 others injured.
+On March 22, 2024, the concert hall and its surrounding facilities were subjected to a coordinated terrorist attack by ISIS-K, where 151 people were killed and 609 others injured.